 Assistant Softball Coach, Central Davidson High School 2001-present

 As a member of the Central Davidson high school softball staff, Jim has been a cornerstone of the continued development of their fastpitch program.
-Beginning in 2001, Central Davidson softball developed rapidly into a powerhouse that has included three state championships and several final four appearances, as well as winning numerous conference championships.
-Jim is a key part of a coaching staff that over the years has developed numerous outstanding players, including several who have been very successful at the college level.
+Since 2001, Central Davidson softball developed rapidly into a powerhouse that has included three state championships and seven final four appearances, as well as winning numerous conference championships.
+He is a key part of a coaching staff that over the years has developed numerous outstanding players, including several who have been very successful at the college level.